-Public Power Corporation Workers in Greece are set to hold industrial action for 24-hours on November 18.
-The employees are to walk off the job to protest at the state-run firms efforts to secure electricity from the private sector.
+Public Power Corporation workers in Greece are set to begin 24-hour industrial action on November 18.
+The employees plan to walk off the job in protest at the state-run firm's efforts to secure electricity from the private sector.
 The move by the company is in anticipation of increased power requirements for the Athens 2004 Olympics.